dirkwhoffmann/DeepDrill/docs/_sources/References/Options.md.txt

 - `width`

   The horizontal resolution of the drill map.
-If this key is not specified, the drill map's width will match the image width.
+If this key is not specified, the width of the drill map is automatically chosen to match the image width.

 - `height`

   The vertical resolution of the drill map.
-If this key is not specified, the drill map's height will match the image height.
+If this key is not specified, the width of the drill map is automatically chosen to match the image height.

 - `depth`